AI ERP for Construction: The Complete Guide for 2026

 Automation depth and autonomy

-The core difference between AI and traditional ERP is the depth of automation:
+The core difference between AI and traditional ERP is the depth of automation across six workflows:

 Traditional ERP automates the storage and calculation of financial data.
 AI ERP automates the processing, analysis, and workflow execution around that data.